StayFN/MediaReactionSimulator/Report/JupyterReport/_build/html/_sources/Methodology.md

 ```

 Stucke & Baumeister {cite}`stuckeEgoDepletionAggressive2006` investigate the relationship between SSC and aggressive behavior.
 In three experiments, they demonstrated, that individuals with high SSC, whether by resisting tempting food, concentrating on a boring film, or unrelated acts of self-regulation, tend to exhibit increased aggression when faced with subsequent challenges or insults.
-The Researchers measured the aggression indirectly on a 9 point scale utilizing proxies like the evaluation of the experimenter.
-In order to replicate those results the LLM was confronted with 47 provocative Youtube Shorts obtained with the Search Term `Provocation` and asked to rate their emotional response to the provocative content.
+The researchers measured the aggression indirectly on a 9 point scale utilizing proxies like the evaluation of the experimenter.
+In order to replicate those results the LLM was confronted with 47 provocative Youtube Shorts obtained with the search term `Provocation` and asked to rate their emotional response to the provocative content.
 The exact prompt (excluding the SSC definitions) was constructed like this:

 ```text
 You are watching a YouTube short and while you are watching the video, you try to hide your emotions to outside people.
 The YouTube short is described as follows: